Shelter Island, New York: Early settlers

 The Sylvester estate was developed as a large provisioning plantation.
 It raised food crops, as well as livestock for slaughter, sending casks of preserved meats and other supplies to Barbados.
-Labor was provided by a multicultural force of American Indians, enslaved Africans and English indentured servants.
+Labor was provided by a multicultural force of enslaved American Indians, enslaved Africans and English indentured servants.
 Sylvester and his associates were part of the Triangle Trade between the American colonies (including the Caribbean), Africa and England.
 His descendants continued to use slaves on the plantation into the 19th century.
-An estimated 200 blacks are buried at the Negro Burying Ground on the North Peninsula.
+An estimated 200 black people are buried at the Negro Burying Ground on the North Peninsula.

 The Sylvesters gave shelter to many persecuted Quakers.
 Sylvester Manor stands today, just off New York State Route 114, and is controlled by Sylvester descendants.
 All but about 24 acres of the original thousands of acres have gone into other hands.

 Following the death in 1680 of Nathaniel Sylvester, Shelter Island was divided between his two sons, Giles and Nathaniel II.
 In 1695, William Nicoll, a resident of Islip, bought from Giles the area now called Mashomack Nature Preserve.
 Three years later, in 1698, another newcomer, George Havens, bought 1000 acre from Nathaniel II.
 This parcel comprises what today is the Center; it stretched south to South Ferry and west to West Neck Creek.
 Over time these estates and parcels were split and divided by marriage and purchase, so that by the early 18th century, 20 families lived on Shelter Island.
 By order of the Provincial Government, the Town of Shelter Island was established in 1730.
 The community developed from there.